 So Elphicke’s Article 23 (see below) seems to require a person to obey the law (even though, by definition, laws already require that they be obeyed); render civil and military service when required; uphold public order “without placing himself in significant danger” (implying cautious vigilantism and an end to the English Common Law tradition of not requiring interventionism from ordinary people); not claiming benefits if at all possible; and “rendering help to other persons who are in need of assistance, where reasonable and to the best of his ability, including but not limited to help for elderly or disabled persons”.

 Only if you comply with these State-issued requirements are you guaranteed a remedy in court for breaches of your human rights.
 So what does this mean?
 May a judge find, for example, that you were indeed tortured by the State, contrary to the Bill of Rights (Article 3), but: “I have heard evidence that you failed to assist the little old lady living next door by doing a spot of shopping for her – case dismissed!”

-Will Government lawyers be encouraged to trash the reputation of the victim of human rights abuses rather than disprove their claims?
+More significantly (and much more probably) will government lawyers be encouraged to trash the reputation of the victim of human rights abuses rather than disprove their claims?
 Often it would be the easier option and would play well with the Daily Mail and its ilk who hate to see human rights extended to those it regards as morally culpable.
 Is introducing irrelevant character material into legal cases among Britain’s great constitutional principles?
 No, it is the last resort of an oppressive State – and rightly castigated when it happens (such as in rape cases).